artclarke/humble-video/README.md

 It consists of several sub-projects which are detailed below:

 * `humble-video-parent/`: The parent pom to all projects, where global defaults (like version numbers) are set.
-* `humble-video-chef/`: A collection of chef-solo recipes for configuring a Vagrant Ubuntu-64-bit box to build Linux and Windows versions.
+* `humble-video-docker/`: A collection of Docker files for building containers that can be used to build Humble-Video for different operating systems.
 * `humble-video-captive/`: All open-source libraries incorporated into humble-video.
 These are built with a custom build system.
 * `humble-video-native/`: All native (C/C++/Assembly) code for Humble-Video.
 These are built with a custom build system that generates many Maven artifacts containing native code. and generate Java files.
 The maven artifacts generated are of the form: